Eva Vrabcová-Nývltová

-Eva Vrabcová-Nývltová (/cs/; born 6 February 1986) is a Czech cross country skier and long-distance runner.
+Eva Vrabcová-Nývltová (/cs/; born Eva Nývltová, 6 February 1986) is a Czech cross country skier and long-distance runner.
 A five-time Olympian, Vrabcová-Nývltová represented the Czech Republic in three Winter Olympic Games as well as twice in the Summer Olympics.

 In winter sports, she won a silver medal at the 2011 Winter Universiade in the cross-country sprint competition.
 As a road runner, she set national records at half marathon and marathon distances, winning a bronze medal at the 2018 European Athletics Championships in the marathon.

 Cross-country skiing

 Nývltová first competed in the Winter Olympics at the 2006 Olympics in Turin.
 She subsequently competed in Vancouver in 2010.

 Nŷvltova competed for the Czech Republic at the 2011 Winter Universiade in the Turkish city of Erzurum.
 She won a silver medal in cross-country skiing in the sprint event, which was her country's first medal in Erzurum.

 At the 2014 Olympics in Sochi, Vrabcová-Nŷvltova recorded her best finish of 5th in the 30 kilometre freestyle event.

 Vrabcová-Nývltová's best finish at the FIS Nordic World Ski Championships was 9th, which she achieved at the FIS Nordic World Ski Championships 2015 in the 30 kilometre classical event.